 - Post-inflammatory hyperpigmentation or PIH (dark spots that occur after a skin trauma that are usually difficult to lighten).

-What To Do: Prevention and Treatment
+Insect Bites: Prevention and Immediate Treatment

 - Contract a deep-cleaning service to get rid of dust mites and fleas in bedding, sofas, chairs, car seats, and other furniture.
 You may want to invest in dust mite-resistant pillows and bedding as well.